Discover the differences between leadership and supervising.

 Within both definitions there is a desire for a specific outcome, typically task completion.
 There is also an implicit desire for the task to be completed meeting stated or desired guidelines, specifications, and expectations of the organization, department, unit, client, etc.

-Many supervision models focus on task completion and end results and use leadership as one technique to reach goals or objectives.
+Many supervision models focus on task completion and results and use leadership as one technique to reach goals or objectives.
 I believe there should be a focus on LEADERSHIP as the primary process to meet organizational needs and objectives.

 The core or fundamental skills of supervision can also be attributes of leadership when applied appropriately.
-We are addressing supervision from a leadership perspective which moves from MANAGEMENT, which often focuses solely on the end results, to LEADERSHIP, which focuses as much on the people and the process as it does on the outcome.
+We are addressing supervision from a leadership perspective which moves from MANAGEMENT, which often focuses solely on the results, to LEADERSHIP, which focuses as much on the people and the process as it does on the outcome.

 Our leadership/supervision framework focuses on creating personal connections to meet individual and organizational goals.

-Why focus on leadership?
+Why focus on leading instead of supervising?

 One of the key functions of management is leading along with planning, organizing and controlling.
-Leaders carry out their roles in a wide variety of styles, e.g., autocratic, democratic, participatory, laissez-faire (hands off), etc. Often, the leadership style depends on the situation, including the life cycle of the organization.iii
+Leaders carry out their roles in a wide variety of styles, e.g., autocratic, democratic, participatory, laissez-faire (hands-off), etc. Often, the leadership style depends on the situation, including the life cycle of the organization.iii

 Regardless of style, good leaders and good supervisors should cultivate the skills represented in the C.A.R.E.S.
 Model.